tonyelhabr/bdb2021/README.md

-So, even if our assessment is that there is no significant relationship (or causal relationship, in the case of our causal analysis) between targeted pick plays and type of coverage on targets, I think these EPA scatters at least tell us that the methodology for identifying picks and coverage is somewhat sound.
+So, even if our assessment is that there is no significant relationship (or causal relationship, in the case of our causal analysis) between targeted pick plays and type of coverage on targets, I think these EPA scatters at least tell us that the methodologies for identifying picks and coverage are somewhat sound.

-## Conclusion
+# 5\.
+Conclusion

-While t-tests show statistically significant magnitudes of EPA for two treatments—(1) target pick plays and (2) coverage on the targeted receiver—adjusting for game situation and player tracking-derived features with a causal approach shows that these differences are not caused by pick routes.
-Likewise, a more traditional machine learning approach, leveraging an `{xgboost}` model, deduces that there is no significant relationship for the two treatments.
-Despite the lack of significance at the holistic level, the individual descriptive results (for both offensive and defensive players) derived from identifying pick routes and targeted defensive coverage seemed to agree with anecdotal knowledge.
+While t-tests show statistically significant magnitudes of EPA for two treatments—(1) target pick plays and (2) coverage on the targeted receiver—adjusting for game situation and player tracking-derived features with a causal approach shows that these differences are mostly not significant, except for perhaps that man-to-man coverage on the targeted receiver is more likely to result in higher EPA (good for the offense) given that the pass is completed.
+The implications of a traditional machine learning approach agree with the causal findings.
+Finally, despite the holistic lack of a meaningful relationship between EPA and the two treatments, the individual descriptive results (for both offensive and defensive players) derived from identifying pick routes and defensive coverage seemed to agree with anecdotal knowledge.

 1. As discussed later, I refer to individual coverage of the targeted receiver as “non-man” if the assigned defender for a given receiver